Weak Ejaculation: Causes & Treatment Options

 Pelvic Floor Exercises

-During ejaculation, muscles in your pelvic floor -- a space beneath your penis and at the bottom of your torso -- contract to expel ejaculate from your penis.
-Performing exercises to strengthen these muscles, commonly referred to as kegel exercises, may help with ejaculation disorders.
+During ejaculation, muscles in your pelvic floor — a space beneath your penis and at the bottom of your torso — contract to expel ejaculate from your penis.
+Performing exercises to strengthen these muscles, commonly referred to as Kegel exercises, may help with ejaculation disorders.

 To train your pelvic muscles, follow the steps below:

 Over time, you may notice an improvement in your ability to control ejaculation.
-Our full guide to pelvic floor muscle exercises for men goes into more detail about how you can strengthen your pelvic floor muscles for better sexual function and bladder control.
+Our complete guide to pelvic floor muscle exercises for men goes into more detail about how you can strengthen your pelvic floor muscles for better sexual function and bladder control.

 Medication for Improving Sexual Function